 MEDAL OF HONOR GROVE

-An added bonus when travelling around Montgomery County is the abundance of free parking.
-All of our hotels offer complimentary overnight parking on their lots.
+A budgetary bonus when travelling around Montgomery County is the abundance of free parking.
+Our 74 countywide hotels offer complimentary overnight parking on their lots.

-In addition, you can find free parking in many of our downtown areas:
+In addition, free parking is a perk of many of our downtown areas: